old-clickette/.github/profile/README.md

+# We've moved!

+Clickette is now a file uploading and sharing service owned by the privacy company [Forjed](https://github.com/forjed).

+For a privacy respecting seach engine made by the same people behind Clickette, try [Resulti](https://resulti.net).

+---

 # Clickette
 Looking to escape the trackers?
 Clickette is your #1 solution to stay private online.
 ## A little about us.